THIS IS US:

 Denise Rosario Adusei spent her childhood building forts, climbing trees and playing soccer in Rio de Janeiro, Brazil.
 She grew up to launch her own preschool and engineer play for children in Harlem.
 Her direct experience with educators and children inspires stories that tap into early-childhood experiences.
 She was awarded the 2019 Word Mentorship and 2020 AWP Mentorship.
 She earned her bachelors from Brown University and her masters from Columbia University.
 When she’s not writing, she loves reading, exercising and spending time with her family. .

 Jorge was born in Barranquilla, Colombia, and grew up in Miami, Florida drawing in sketchbooks, on napkins, on walls, and anywhere his parents would let him.
-After graduating with honors from Ringling College of Art and Design, Jorge worked as a visual development and concept artist for AAA gaming studios and global entertainment companies.
+He is currently the Art Director at Cloud Chamber Studios, working on the next game in the highly acclaimed Bioshock franchise.

 Ernesto Cisneros was born and raised in Santa Ana, California, where he still teaches.
 He holds an English degree from the University of California, Irvine; a teaching credential from California State University, Long Beach; as well as a Master of Fine Arts in Creative Writing from National University.
 As an author, he believes in providing today’s youth with an honest depiction of characters with whom they can identify.
 The real world is filled with amazing people with diverse backgrounds and perspectives.
 His work strives to reflect that.
 Efrén Divided has garnered 4 Starred Reviews, An Indies Introduce/Next Pick, Amazon Top MG of 2020 So Far list, and is a ProjectLit Selection.